Step 1: Choose OAuth Library

 The first step in integrating Oten IDP is selecting the right OAuth 2.0 / OpenID Connect library for your technology stack.
 IMPORTANT: Your chosen library must support JAR (JWT-Secured Authorization Request) as Oten IDP requires it for all authorization requests.

 Can't implement JAR?
-If your application cannot support JAR due to technical constraints, contact [email protected] to discuss enabling traditional OAuth flow as a temporary solution.
+If your application cannot support JAR due to technical constraints, contact [email protected]envelope to discuss enabling traditional OAuth flow as a temporary solution.

 In this step, you will: